The Quick & Dirty Software License Audit Checklist

 Step 2: Work With IT, Finance, & Legal To Unearth “Gotchas”

 You have an End User License Agreement (EULA) for each publisher.
-The EULA contains the definitions and descriptions around how their software in your environment is licensed, how that usage is measured, and how it’s supposed to be used by your organization.
+The EULA contains the definitions and descriptions around how a publisher’s software in your environment is licensed, how that usage is measured, and how it’s supposed to be used by your organization.
 And the EULA documents will tell you whether or not your Asset Managed Data Repository (MDR) is calculating your license position correctly.

 To avoid unexpected “gotchas,” you must answer these three questions: